aws-neuron/aws-neuron-samples/torch-neuronx/training/aws-batch/llama2/README.md

 ![image info](./images/aws-batch.png)

 ## Prerequisite infrastructure

+It is advised not to execute these scripts on your local machine.
+Instead, it is recommended to clone this GitHub repository and run the provided scripts on an x86_64-based instance, preferably utilizing a `C5.xlarge` instance type with the Linux/Ubuntu operating system.

 Below is the list of resources and tools you should have before getting started with the training on AWS Batch.

 ### VPC Creation